pzel/testdouble-test-wiki/Greeting-Kata.md

 ## Requirement 7

 If any entries in `name` are a string containing a comma, split it as its own input.
-For example, when `name` is ["Bob", "Charlie, Dianne"], then the method should return the string `"Hello, Bob, Charlie, and Dianne"`.
+For example, when `name` is `["Bob", "Charlie, Dianne"]`, then the method should return the string `"Hello, Bob, Charlie, and Dianne."`.

 ## Requirement 8

 Allow the input to escape intentional commas introduced by Requirement 7.
 These can be escaped in the same manner that CSV is, with double quotes surrounding the entry.
-For example, For example, when `name` is ["Bob", "\"Charlie, Dianne\""], then the method should return the string `"Hello, Bob and Charlie, Dianne"`.
+For example, For example, when `name` is ["Bob", "\"Charlie, Dianne\""], then the method should return the string `"Hello, Bob and Charlie, Dianne."`.